OpenShift-Z/openliberty-operator-ocpz/README.md

 - Installation of the Open Liberty Operator into an existing Openshift cluster running on IBM Z.
 - Building a container image containing a Open Liberty server with a simple demo web application (mod resorts).
 - Pushing the resulting container image to an Openshift internal image registry.
-- Deploying the application into an Openshift cluster, using an Open Liberty CRD, thereby leveraging the Open Liberty Operator.
+- Deploying the application into an Openshift cluster, using an OpenLibertyApplication CR, thereby leveraging the Open Liberty Operator.

 The demo application used (mod resorts) is admitedly a simple use-case, with no dependencies on external resources.
 There will likely be dependencies on external resources in real-world applications.
 There are many options for integrating applicaitions with those external resources (eg. ConfigMaps, Volume mounts, secrets, etc).
 These are beyond the scope of this topic.